hhharrrshhh/Drowsiness-and-Yawn-Detector/README.md

 EYE_AR_THRESH = 0.3
 EYE_AR_CONSEC_FRAMES = 30
 YAWN_THRESH = 10	//change this according to the distance from the camera

+This code is tested for Windows.If using Linux or Raspberry Pi,we can use ESpeak module instead of Playsound.

+ESpeak doesn't seem to wrok on Windows for some reason,so I used Playsound module instead..
 ```

 ## Authors